facebook twitter instagram tiktok YouTube snapchat

 TO CELEBRATE, EDUCATE AND HAVE FUN!

-The Big Fresno Fair is so proud of it's Fair Education Program, put on in collaboration with the Fresno County Superintendent of Schools and presented by Chevron, Valley Children's Healthcare, Meyers Water Bank & Wildlife Project, EECU and Fresno County Transportation Authority Measure C.
+The Big Fresno Fair is so proud of it's Fair Education Program, put on in collaboration with the Fresno County Superintendent of Schools and presented by Valley Children's Healthcare, EECU, Meyers Water Bank & Wildlife Project and Fresno County Transportation Authority Measure C.

 Reminder: The Fair Education Program is open to Fresno County public, private and home schooled pre-k through eighth grade students.

-Once you register, you will receive a confirmation packet with details about this year's Fair Education Program including building descriptions, a map and more.
+This educational field trip is offered on a first come, first served basis.
+Once you register, you will receive a confirmation email.
+Then we will follow-up with our 2024 Fair Education Program packet with details like building descriptions, a map and more.

 What time does everything start?